zillow/zkafka/README.md

 #### Hyper Scalability

-`zkafka` work implementation supports a concept called `virtual partitions`.
+`zkafka.Work` supports a concept called `virtual partitions`.
 This extends the kafka `partition` concept.
 Message ordering is guaranteed within a kafka partition, and the same is true for a `virtual partition`.
-Every `zkafka.Work` object manages a pool of goroutines (1 by default and controlled by `zkafka.Speedup(n int)` option) which are the `virtual partitions`.
-As a message is read, it is assigned to one of the `virtual partitions`.
+Every `zkafka.Work` object manages a pool of goroutines called the processors (1 by default and controlled by `zkafka.Speedup(n int)` option).
+Each processor reads from a go channel called a `virtual partition`.
+As a message is read (By the reader), it is assigned to one of the `virtual partitions`.
 The decision about which is based on `hash(message.Key) % virtual partition count`.
 This is the same mechanism kafka uses.
 Using this strategy, a message with the same key will be assigned to the same virtual partition.

 What this allows is for another layer of scalability.
-To increase throughput, and maintain the same message ordering guarantees, there's no longer a requirement to increase the kafka partition count (which can be operationally difficult).
+To increase throughput and maintain the same message ordering guarantees, there's no longer a requirement to increase the kafka partition count (which can be operationally difficult).
 Instead, use `zkafka.Speedup()` to add to the virtual partition count.